 Favourable mentions of anti-growth politics.
 Rejection of the idea that all growth is good growth.
 Opposition to growth that causes environmental or societal harm.
 Call for sustainable economic development.
+For all documents that have been coded with version 5 of the Coding Instructions this category is calculated as the sum of per416_1, and per416_2.

 Note: This category was not used for Austria 1945-1979, for Australia, Japan and the United States up to 1980; for Belgium, Ireland, The Netherlands and New Zealand up to 1981; for Italy and Britain up to 1983; for Denmark, Luxembourg and Israel up to 1984; for Canada, France and Sweden up to 1988; and for Norway up to 1989.
 Test codings, however, have shown that parties before the beginning of the 1990s hardly ever advocated anti-growth policies.